joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/GRAPHICS_AUDIT.md

 preserving the native fade/scroll/palette engine, frame-6983 Japanese end-mark plane `F3:$5600-$58FF`, and all later data.

-The ending family therefore remains partially `live_route_required`.
-The remaining fixture is a disposable save state immediately before:

-1. the true ending.
+The ending family's audit remains partially `live_route_required` because automated coverage needs a disposable save state immediately before the true ending.
+The main-ending artwork is installed; this flag records the missing route comparison.

 The true-ending trace must capture its complete roll and establish whether both endings share the same credit resources.
 The Japanese end mark remains unchanged by explicit project policy.